-The Current Director Plan provides for the automatic grant to nonemployee directors of stock options for 5,000 shares of common stock on the date of first election as a director and 3,000 shares immediately after each annual meeting of stockholders.
-In addition, the Current Director Plan provides for the issuance of stock options in lieu of cash for all or part of the \$20,000 annual director fee.
+The 2000 Director Plan provides for the automatic grant to nonemployee directors of stock options for 5,000 shares of common stock on the date of first election as a director and 3,000 shares immediately after each annual meeting of stockholders.
+In addition, the 2000 Director Plan provides for the issuance of stock options in lieu of cash for all or part of the \$20,000 annual director fee.
 A director who elects to receive options in lieu of the annual cash fee will be granted an option for a number of shares equal to (a) the amount of the fee for which the election is made divided by (b) the fair market value per share of the common stock on the date of grant multiplied by (c) 3.
-The exercise price for all options granted under the Current Director Plán is the fair market value per share of the Company's common stock on the date of grant.
-The options granted on first election as a director vest immediately.
+The exercise price for all options granted under the 2000 Director Plan is the fair market value per share of the Company's common stock on the date of grant.
 The options granted immediately after each annual meeting of stockholders vest six months after the date of grant.
 Options granted in lieu of cash director fees vest in equal quarterly increments during the year to which they relate.
-Mr. Webb holds options for 6,638 shares and Mr. Day, Mr. Gower and Mr. Stone each holds options for 2,282 shares under the Current Director Plan.
-In conjunction with the adoption of the Current Director Plan, the 1994 Director Plan and the 2000 Director Plan were terminated except with respect to outstanding options previously granted under either plan.
-The 1989 Director Plan had previously been terminated by its terms.
+Currently, under the 2000 Director Plan, Mr. Webb holds options for 12,619 shares, Mr. Day, Mr. Gower and Mr. Stone each holds options for 8,263 shares, Mr. Johnson holds options for 6,865 shares, Mr. Peterkin holds options for 6,678 shares and Mr. Lamont holds options for 3,000 shares.

 The Company also has a 1993 Nonqualified Stock Option for Robert G. Stone, Jr. (the "Stone Option").
 The Stone Option provided for the grant to Mr. Stone, in July 1993, of a stock option to purchase 25,000 shares of the Company's common stock.
-The purpose of the Stone Option is to provide an incentive to retain Mr. Stone as a member of the Board.